rasikangutkar/ubuntu16.04installation/README.md

 8. Select the pendrive in the UEFI options

        a.NOTE: Don’t change the port from which the USB was written to a slower or faster port.
 Causes the error along the lines:     Input output error while copying files Replace hard disk, place in cool area, speed different or too fast

 9. Highlght TRY ubuntu and press e

 10. After quick splash add acpi=off OR nomodeset I think I did the first one

 11. Ubuntu desktop starts up

-      10. Click on install ubuntu
+12. Click on install ubuntu

-      11. Fill in all requirements
+      13. Fill in all requirements

-      12. When asked for third party software ALLOW and CHECK TURN OFF SECURE BOOT
+      14. When asked for third party software ALLOW and CHECK TURN OFF SECURE BOOT

-      13. Let the installation complete .
+      15. Let the installation complete .
 IF you get any error like input output error check step 4 and step 8.
 If none work try making the USB with RUFUS instead of pendrive linux.

-14. Installation complete and reboot.
+16. Installation complete and reboot.

-15. If it directly goes to UBUNTU without showing the grub screen
+17. If it directly goes to UBUNTU without showing the grub screen

-16. In ubuntu go to additional drivers I switched it from the noveau to nvidia
+18. In ubuntu go to additional drivers I switched it from the noveau to nvidia

-17. After this the while rebooting the grub menu disappeared
+19. After this the while rebooting the grub menu disappeared

-18. To fix this boot into UBUNTU ( black screen shows up hold down shift key this is supposed to help)
+20. To fix this boot into UBUNTU ( black screen shows up hold down shift key this is supposed to help)

-19. Now open the command prompt
+21. Now open the command prompt

-20. Run sudo gedit /etc/default/grub
+22. Run sudo gedit /etc/default/grub

-21. Make sure the HIDDEN are commented and go to the resolution line with vbiedit
+23. Make sure the HIDDEN are commented and go to the resolution line with vbiedit

-22. This line is commented
+24. This line is commented

-23. To find the resolution of your screen open another terminal and run xdpyinfo  | grep dimensions 1920x1080 for me
+25. To find the resolution of your screen open another terminal and run xdpyinfo  | grep dimensions 1920x1080 for me

-24. Uncomment the line in the grub file and replace it with the output dimensions
+26. Uncomment the line in the grub file and replace it with the output dimensions

-25. Sava and Close
+27. Save and Close

-26. Run sudo update-grub
+28. Run sudo update-grub

-27. Now shutdown and reboot
+29. Now shutdown and reboot

-28. You should have the grub menu present now.
+29. You should have the grub menu present now.

 HOPE THIS WORKS

+If after installation and you ever get the error:
+Unable to unlock dpkg/var/lock another process is using it Many sites online will recommend to delete the file and run reconfig dkg -a or something similar Instead restart and go to your boot menu and make sure the secure boot is not on.
+If its on turn it off.
+Now boot into Ubuntu and run sudo apt-get update should work properly and now if it is suggested to you, you may run the dpkg --a config command.